 Introduction

-Average driving distances on the PGA tour of over 300 yds are becoming commonplace.
-Many of our oldest and cherished golf courses are being reduced to becoming pitch and putt.
+Average driving distances on the PGA tour of over 300 yards are becoming commonplace.
+Many of our oldest and most cherished golf courses are being reduced to becoming pitch and putt.
 The governing bodies are considering combating this with changes to golf ball design.
 However, the distance that many players struggle to conquer remains the 6 inches between their ears.

 Mindfulness, the ability to stay in the present is seen as one solution to this perennial challenge.